devesh950/Bank-Customer-Churn-Predictions-Using-Machine-Learning/README.md

 2. Analyze initial DataFrame
 Utilizing Matplotlib, Seaborn and Pandas, we next analyzed the data.
 We can see that our dataset was imbalanced.
 The majority class, "Stays" (0), has around 80% data points and the minority class, "Exits" (1), has around 20% datapoints.
 To address this, we utilized SMOTE in our machine learning algorithms (Synthetic Minority Over-sampling Technique).
 More on that later on.

-In percentage, female customers are more likely to leave the bank at 25%, compared to 16% of males.

-The smallest number of customers are from Germany, and they are also the most likely to leave the bank.
-Almost one in three German customers in our sample left the bank.

 3. Machine Learning using 7 different models
 We tested seven different machine learning models (and used six in the final application) to predict customer churn, including Logistic Regression, Decision Tree, Random Forest, Deep Learning (TensorFlow), K-Nearest Neighbor, Support Vector Machine and XGBoost.